Your Business and Customer Retention

 - Generate recommendations: The benefits of having loyal followers go far beyond the initial customers.
 Loyal customers are five times more likely to recommend your business to friends and family, which can increase sales opportunities exponentially.
 This means that when you have a strong customer retention program, your business can thrive, and you will have a balance between existing and new customers.

-- Increased order value: First-time customers tend to reduce order costs while existing customers use larger shopping carts.
+- Increased order value: First-time customers tend to reduce order costs, while existing customers use larger shopping carts.
 Returning customers spend 30% more than new customers.

 - Improve your return on investment: Since it is easy to convert existing customers again, a good customer retention plan can increase your return on investment.
 In fact, according to the Harvard Business Review, increasing the retention rate by only 5% can increase your profit from 25% to 95%.